 You should always be testing your timing devices to make sure they have been set up correctly before any actual racers cross, so the beginning of the race should be about the same time you plan to start setting up timing devices.
 The system defaults to 6am on the date you selected when you created the race, and in most cases you can leave it at that.

-The race beginning window should always be before the actual time that racers start racing.
-Do not enter the racer’s start time as the time when timing should begin.
+The beginning of the race timing window should always be before the actual time that racers start racing.
+Do not enter the first racer’s start time as the time when timing should begin.
 The system will not assign times to a racer before their scheduled start time.

 When should the race window end?